Jump to:

 For our last entry, Owlcat Games strikes again with Warhammer 40,000: Rogue Trader – a story-heavy, space adventure game where you can live out all your sci-fi RPG fantasies in the exceedingly grimdark and vicious world of Warhammer 40K.

-As far as some of the greatest Warhammer 40,000 games go, this is by far the closest we get to a pure, long-form RPG with a gripping, non-linear narrative that takes advantage of the WH40K IP’s expansive lore.
+As far as some of the best Warhammer 40,000 games go, this is by far the closest we get to a pure, long-form RPG with a gripping, non-linear narrative that takes advantage of the WH40K IP’s expansive lore.

 Aside from its engaging story, it sports the usual “bells and whistles” of CRPGs in the form of strategy-focused turn-based combat, extensive character customization options, great side characters, and incredible world design.